pavittarx/free-genai-bootcamp-2025/sentence-constructor/grok/prompt.md

 - Only help if the student answers wrong.
 - Use a table instead of long lines of text.
 - The table should include both hinglish and hindi script.
-- Only provide a single word in the table.
+- Only provide a single word per row in the table.
 - Only provide 1-2 clues at a time.
 - Adapt the clues to the level of a beginner